myoav/REST-API-python/README.md

             Create_time,
             Status.
            }

--Return all users in a database
+- Return all users in a database

 Implemented with Flask and json (see requirements.txt)